travis-ci/docs-travis-ci-com/user/languages/scala.md

 Scala builds are not available on the OS X environment.

-The rest of this guide covers configuring Scaka projects in Travis CI.
+The rest of this guide covers configuring Scala projects in Travis CI.
 If you're new to Travis CI please read our [Getting Started](/user/getting-started/) and [build configuration](/user/customizing-the-build/) guides first.